HEKKO-X/Delux-Session/README.md

-This is the documentation of my time at Delux <coding School.
-I am learning cybersecurity, it's a 6 months program and i wish myself good luck.

-My colleague is Ademide, friendly one.
-SHe's gonna be my partner in crime for the moment.
+Documentation of My Learning Journey at Delux Coding School

+I am currently enrolled in a six-month Cybersecurity program at Delux Coding School.
+This documentation will serve as a record of my learning experience, progress, and achievements throughout the course.

+I look forward to gaining valuable knowledge and skills in cybersecurity and wish myself success on this journey.

+I am also glad to be working alongside my colleague, Ademide, who has been a supportive and collaborative partner in this learning experience.